HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-3-digital-signatures.md

 \text{hash}(m, R) \bullet (PK + R) = s \bullet P
 $$

-To do so, you would need to break the preimage resistance property (one-wayness) of the hash function.
-What this means is you would have to find an input to the **hash function**, specifically an *m* and *R*, that produce a certain output, namely:
+To do so, you would need to break the preimage resistance property (one-wayness) of the [hash function]({{ site.baseurl }}{% post_url /technology/expert/2022-02-03-hash-functions %}).
+What this means is you would have to find an input to the hash function, specifically an *m* and *R*, that produce a certain output, namely:

 $$
 \text{hash}(m, R) = \frac{s \bullet P - R}{PK}